Makogan/makogan.github.io/README.md

 # Makogan

-I am a computer scientist focused on computer graphics.
-I really like research and learning and want to be a full time researcher in computer graphics.
+My name is Camilo Talero, and I am a computer scientist specializing in the field of Computer Graphics.
+Having graduated from the University of Calgary in 2018 with an honours degree in computer science and a minor in Pure Math, I have since been applying my skills to multiple projects, with the hopes of eventually becoming a full-time researcher.

-Currently I am making my own rendering engine, focused on making research prototypes as easy as possible.

-However you should also take a look at [my old projects](/projects.md).
+Currently, I am making my own rendering engine, focused on making research prototypes as easy as possible; however, you should also take a look at my [my old projects](/projects.md).

-You should also check [my proof repository](https://gitlab.com/Makogan/mathproofs) where I have proven some facts about papers and algorithms I am interested about, my favourites are the proofs on b splines and the proofs on gaussian subdivision.
+In addition, I have a [proof repository](https://gitlab.com/Makogan/mathproofs) where I have proven some facts about papers and algorithms I am interested about, with my favourites being the proofs on b splines and those on gaussian subdivision.

 ## Engine highlights